Costing is an optional set of features which enables you to one or more of the following:

 You'll then want to go to your job list, and assign each job to a category where needed.
 Note that this is optional.
 You only have to assign a job to a category where you want.
 The employee clocking IN will be able to filter jobs by categories or view all jobs.
 You'll also be able to run reports which break down jobs by category.

 If you enabled Enhanced costing mode, you'll be able to optionally set up Job Phases.
 To do so, click on the Job Phases tab at the top.
-You'll see the following:
+There will be an empty list.
+If you click the Add Job Phase button, you'll see the following:

 If you enabled Enhanced costing mode, you'll be able to optionally set up Cost Codes.
-To do so, click on the Cost Codes tab at the top.
-You'll see the following:
+Cost Codes are similar to Job Phases, but give an additional level of job costing reporting.
+To do so, click on the Cost Codes tab at the top, and then click on the Add Cost Code button.
+You'll see the following.

 III.
 Time Clock